 The study cited by the WSJ was done in the 1970s.
 A time when work practices, skill-shortages and attitudes towards employers were very different to how they are today.
 Incredibly different in fact.

-Furthermore, a more up-to-date study (around 9 years ago) which surveyed 200 candidates who had previously received counter-offers found that just over 50% of those candidates had left their job within 6 months and that just under half were still successfully employed there at least 1 year on.
+According to a discussion I found in a business forum, a more up-to-date study (around 9 years ago) had surveyed 200 people who had previously received counter-offers and it had found that just over 50% of them had left their job within 6 months and that just under half were still successfully employed there at least 1 year on.

-So, whilst this new information doesn’t exactly expose the above graphic as a total myth, it does suggest that it’s based on a weak premise and prone to massive exaggeration.
+So, while this new information doesn’t exactly expose the above graphic as a total myth, it does suggest that it’s based on a weak premise and prone to massive exaggeration.

 I guess a graphic that illustrates that accepting a counter-offer has about a 50/50 chance of a positive outcome isn’t going to be quite as sensationalist as one that predicts impending doom.

 Interestingly, most of the blogs and articles on counter-offers that I saw that quoted the WSJ study, simply linked to another blog claiming the same thing and in turn, linking to a similar blog.